BindCraft Pipeline

 Computational protein binder design pipeline — from target selection through structure prediction to binding affinity scoring.

-The immediate target: BAFF (B-cell activating factor) miniprotein binders for Sjögren’s syndrome.
-The broader ambition: a disease-graph approach connecting proteins, pathways, and clinical endpoints across the rare disease landscape — eighteen targets cataloged so far, twenty-five dataset structures mapped.
+The immediate target is BAFF — B-cell activating factor — and miniprotein binders for Sjögren's syndrome, an autoimmune disease.
+The broader ambition is a disease-graph that connects proteins, pathways, and clinical endpoints across the rare disease landscape: eighteen targets cataloged so far, twenty-five structures mapped.